Harassment or Banter

 I have acted on behalf of employers defending harassment claims for many years.
 The word that makes me shiver when speaking to a client who is facing a claim of harassment is the word “banter”.

-There is a very fine line between one person’s banter and another’s and what often starts as a two-way affair often quickly degenerates with one of the parties feeling out of their depth.
+another’s and what often starts as a two-way affair often quickly degenerates with one of the parties feeling out of their depth.

 To be clear on the definition harassment is any unwanted physical, verbal or non-verbal conduct that has the purpose or effect of violating a person’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.

 A one-off incident can amount to an act of harassment.

 Harassment can also include treating someone less favourably because they have submitted or refused to submit to such behaviour in the past.
 We often find this happens when for example a workplace relationship has gone sour and one of the parties is in a position of authority